nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     - Glenn - Get to level 4 - Magnify
     - Serge - 1
     - Leena - IceBlast
-    - Bunyip should transform here, if not do a 2/2 with Serge
+    - Bunyip should transform here, if not do 2 / 2 with Serge
   - Bad Start (Bunyip attacks at Leena's Turn)
     - Leena - Get to Level 4
     - Serge - 1 - Genius Leena (Skip this if you're lacking in AP)
     - Glenn - Get to level 4 - Magnify
     - Serge - 1
     - Leena - IceBlast
-    - Bunyip should transform here, if not do a 2/2 with Serge
+    - Bunyip should transform here, if not do 2 / 2 with Serge
 - Phase 2
   - Serge - Get to Level 5 (AquaBall if Attacked here)
-  - Leena - Get to Level 5
-  - Glenn - 1 (Until Bunyip attacks) - Aquabeam
+  - Glenn - 1 (Until Bunyip attacks) - AquaBeam
   - Serge - AquaBall
-  - Leena - FrogPrince
+  - Leena - Get to Level 5 - FrogPrince
   - Serge - Get to Level 5 - Luminaire
   - Leena - AquaBall
   - Glenn and Serge - 2 / 2 / 3 until Bunyip dies